spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/managing-cms-pages.md

 To link a Zed customer to an Yves customer:
 1. Navigate to **Users Control** > **User**.
 2. On the *Users list* page, click **Assign Customers to User: Zed account e-mail** in the _Actions_ column.
 This will take you to the *Assign Customers* page.
-3. Select a user you would like to assign to your Zed account.
+3. Select a user you want to assign to your Zed account.

 {% info_block warningBox "Note" %}